escabora/gatsby-static-paths/README.md

 # gatsby-static-paths

-If you're looking for a solution identical to getStaticPaths do next, you've come to the right place.
+If you're looking for a solution identical to Next.js's getStaticPaths, you've come to the right place.

 This plugin is very simple to use.
 It generates static pages in Gatsby in a very simple way.